LightForgeHub/SkillSphere/README.md

 # SkillSphere
-SkillSphere: A decentralized expertise marketplace on StarkNet where specialists tokenize their knowledge and skills for direct peer-to-peer consultations.
-Features tokenized time units, on-chain reputation, integrated video platform, and knowledge NFTs—all with gas-efficient transactions via L2 scaling.
+SkillSphere is a decentralized knowledge marketplace built on Stellar that connects experts with knowledge seekers through tokenized consultation sessions, eliminating intermediaries and reducing costs while expanding global access to expertise.